-- Take the 2nd pieces of foil and lay over the cake and crimp the edges of both pieces of foil to make a packet Try not to make the packet too little as this grills better with an airier packet.
+- Take the 2nd pieces of foil and lay over the cake and lightly press around the cake then crimp the edges of both pieces of foil to make a packet Try not to make the packet too little as this grills better with an airier packet.

-- Remove from the grill and let cool about 10 minutes.
+- Remove the cake packets from the grill with tongs and let cool about 10 minutes.